nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 searches the list of Tags stored in `AddressBook` and shows the tag's file path in the `ResultDisplay`.
 `CommandException` is thrown if tag is not present.

-This diagram shows a successful execution of `ShowCommand` to show the information of the specified tag.
+This diagram shows a successful execution of `ShowCommand` to show the information of the specified tag.<br>
 ![ShowSuccessSequence](images/ShowCommandSequenceDiagram.png)

 ShowCommand gets the specified tag by applying `TagNameEqualsKeywordPredicate` that extends from `java.util.function.predicate` to `ObservableList<Tag>` using `model.findFilteredTagList()`.